-We offer estate services including wills, trusts, power of attorney, living wills, and estate planning.
+We offer estate planning services including wills, trusts, power of attorney, living wills, and estate planning.
+We also assist with various financial, medical, and other decisions.

 Why Do I Need a Will?